Towards AI-assisted Neutrino Flavor Theory Design

 \section{Results}

-This section describes the models found in each theory space.
-AMBer finds too many models to describe each one in detail, so broad features are highlighted, and selected individual models are analyzed in further detail.
-The complete list of models found by AMBer is available on \href{https://github.com/jake-rudolph-1/models-by-amber}{\texttt{Github}} and a model from each search is presented in~\Cref{app:AdditionalModels}.
-The three theory spaces outlined in \Cref{sec:MLModelBuilding} are considered.
-In~\Cref{fig:2d_summary}, the distribution of the number of parameters and $\chi^2$ values is shown for a representative sample of models.
-AMBer finds many models which are predictive ($n_p \leq 7$) and well fit to data ($\chi^2 \leq 10$), which is denoted by the region bounded by the dashed black line in all three theory spaces.
-Here, models that satisfy the latter requirements are referred to as \textit{good models}.
-As discussed at the end of \Cref{Sec:NeutrinoModelBuilding}, there are several different aspects of these models requiring further study, however models will be analyzed here using only these two conditions.
+This section describes the models found in each theory space. \ac{AMBer} finds too many models to describe each one in detail, so broad features are highlighted, and selected individual models are analyzed in further detail.
+The complete list of inequivalent filtered models found by \ac{AMBer} is available as a \texttt{Github} repository (\href{https://github.com/jake-rudolph-1/models-by-AMBer}{link}) and a model from each search is presented in the “Supplementary Results”.
+The three theory spaces outlined in subsection "Model-Building with RL" are considered.
+In~\Cref{fig:2d_summary}, the distribution of the number of parameters and $\chi^2$ values is shown for a representative sample of models. \ac{AMBer} finds many models which are predictive ($n_p \leq 7$) and well fit to data ($\chi^2 \leq 10$), which is denoted by the region bounded by the dashed black line in all three theory spaces.
+Here, models that satisfy the latter requirements are referred to as “filtered models”.
+As discussed at the end of subsection "Neutrino Flavor Model-Building", there are several different aspects of these models requiring further study, however models will be analyzed here using only these two conditions.
 The results for each individual theory space are now discussed.